canonical/vanilla-framework/templates/docs/base/typography.md

 $font-display-option: <auto | block | swap | fallback | optional>;
 ```

-The default value of the `font-display` property on [all fonts used by Vanilla](https://github.com/canonical-web-and-design/vanilla-framework/blob/master/scss/_base_fontfaces.scss) is set to `optional`.
+The default value of the `font-display` property on [all fonts used by Vanilla](https://github.com/canonical-web-and-design/vanilla-framework/blob/master/scss/_base_fontfaces.scss) is set to `fallback`.

 ### Import